 “If we can be grateful for the world around us and the blessings in our lives, can we be grateful for our bodies?”

 With a fine line between self-appreciation and narcissism, we often shy away from saying “thanks” to ourselves.
-After years of self-criticism, a struggle through eating disorders, and borderline dangerous relationships, I decided to try a gratitude exercise.
+After years of self-criticism, a struggle through eating disorders, and borderline dangerous relationships, I decided to try a gratitude exercise, specifically keeping a gratitude journal.
 The results completely changed my life.
-I’m sharing this story in hope that this process can help others find self-worth and overcome body image issues as well.
+I’m sharing this story in the hope that this process can help others find self-worth and overcome body image issues as well.

 Somewhere around the age of 10, or maybe earlier, I really hated my body.
 It felt like a liability to drag around — never good enough, never like the ideal image in my mind.
 My legs were just not long enough, waist too big, arms too crooked, eyes not the right color, nose too big, teeth too funny . . . and the list went on and on.
 And why?
 Who was to blame for this negative thinking?
 The culprit was my own mind.
 My own thoughts were telling me that my body was not good enough.

 Thoughts of negative body image are binding.
 They kept me from feeling at ease, from doing things that I loved, and from being able to relax and have fun with friends.
 A painful memory of one day in 6th grade P.E. class: Everyone had changed and gone to the gym, but I — being embarrassed and unhappy with my body — stayed in a bathroom stall for the whole class period, hiding.

 Then there was a close brush with anorexia.
 I didn’t think too much about it, but I remember avoiding food for quite a while.
 (Very quickly I got into big trouble with my mom, who snapped me out of those habits.)
 Why was I treating my body this way?
 For the simple reason that I thought I was too fat.
 I was not fitting into the ideal body image in my head.
 (Looking back at photos from that time, I see now that I was definitely delusional.)